Identity pools (federated identities) authentication flow - Amazon Cognito

 GetCredentialsForIdentity

 The GetCredentialsForIdentity API can be called after you establish an identity ID.
-This API is functionally equivalent to calling GetOpenIdToken followed by AssumeRoleWithWebIdentity.
+This operation is functionally equivalent to calling GetOpenIdToken, then AssumeRoleWithWebIdentity.

 For Amazon Cognito to call AssumeRoleWithWebIdentity on your behalf, your identity pool must have IAM roles associated with it.
 You can do this via the Amazon Cognito console or manually via the SetIdentityPoolRoles operation.